PerezHz/HORIZONS.jl/README.md

 ```

 Note that `CENTER`, `REF_PLANE`, etc., are keyword arguments.
 If they are omitted
-from the `vec_tbl` call, then then will take default values:
+from the `vec_tbl` call, then they will take default values:

 ```julia
 # generate tables with default values and save output to Apophis.txt in current directory: